Astin Mbaye

-Astin Mohammet Zaehb Mbaye (born March 5, 2009) is an American soccer player who plays as a defender for the under-17 team (Campionato Nazionale Under 17 Serie A e B) of club AC Milan.
+Astin Mohammet Zaehb Mbaye (born March 5, 2009) is an American soccer player who plays as a defender for the under-19 team (Campionato Primavera 1) of club AC Milan.
+He is an American youth international.

 Early life

 Mbaye was born on March 5, 2009, in New York City, United States, and is of Senegalese descent through his father.
 Growing up in New Jersey, United States, he has regarded Brazil international Thiago Silva as his football idol.

 Club career

 As a youth player, Mbaye joined the youth academy of American side Cedar Stars Rush.
 Subsequently, he joined the youth academy of American Major League Soccer side New York Red Bulls.

-In 2025, he joined the youth academy of Italian Serie A side AC Milan, with the intention for him to develop further and eventually progress with the reserve team Milan Futuro, signing his first professional contract.
+In 2025, he joined the youth academy of Serie A side AC Milan, with the intention for him to develop further and eventually progress with the reserve team Milan Futuro, signing his first professional contract.

 Italian news website Calcio Mercato wrote in 2025 that he "is one of the young prospects who is talked about most in the [United] States".